Nikki Haley Fast Facts

 January 25, 2017 - Is sworn in as US ambassador to the United Nations.

-September 2017 - In an interview with Elise Labott published in STATE Magazine, Haley discusses her conditions for becoming US ambassador to the UN, including the condition that she be able to speak her mind.
+September 2017 - In an interview with Elise Labott published in STATE Magazine, Haley discusses her conditions for becoming US ambassador to the United Nations, including the condition that she be able to speak her mind.

-December 10, 2017 - Haley comments that any women who speak up about inappropriate sexual behavior "should be heard," including President Donald Trump's accusers.
+December 10, 2017 - Haley comments that any women who speak up about inappropriate sexual behavior "should be heard," including Trump's accusers.

-December 21, 2017 - In a speech in front of the UN General Assembly, Haley issues a warning to participating countries, saying that the US will think twice about funding the world body if it votes to condemn Trump's decision to recognize Jerusalem as the capital of Israel and move the US embassy there.
-Haley states the US will put its embassy in Jerusalem regardless of the vote.
+December 21, 2017 - In a speech in front of the UN General Assembly, Haley warns participating countries that the United States will think twice about funding the world body if it votes to condemn Trump's decision to recognize Jerusalem as the capital of Israel and move the US embassy there.
+Haley says the United States will put its embassy in Jerusalem regardless of the vote.
+Despite Haley's threat, member nations overwhelmingly vote in favor of the resolution condemning the Trump administration for its decision on Israel.